 When a car is used for both business and personal purposes, an allocation between the two types of use must be made based on the number of miles driven.
-The amount included in the minister's compensation is generally based on one of the following three valuation rules (for more information, see the 2024 edition of the Church and Nonprofit Tax & Financial Guide):
+The amount included in the minister's compensation is generally based on one of the following three valuation rules (for more information, see the 2025 edition of the Church and Nonprofit Tax & Financial Guide):

 • Cents-per-mile valuation rule.
 Generally, this rule may be used if the employer reasonably expects that the vehicle will be regularly used for church business and if the vehicle is driven at least 10,000 miles a year and is primarily used by employees.
 This valuation rule is available only if the fair market value of the vehicle, as of the date the vehicle was first made available for personal use by employees, does not exceed a specified value set by the IRS.
-For 2023, this value is \$60,800 (including cars, vans, and trucks).
+For 2024, this value is \$62,000 (including cars, vans, and trucks).

-Personal use value of the vehicle is computed by multiplying the number of miles driven for personal purposes by the current IRS standard mileage rate (65.5 cents per mile for 2023).
-For this valuation rule, personal use is "any use of the vehicle other than use in the employer's trade or business of being an employee of the employer."
+Personal use value of the vehicle is computed by multiplying the number of miles driven for personal purposes by the current IRS standard mileage rate (67 cents per mile for 2024).